ascoolguy66/Portfolio_Performance_Analytics_Projects/README.md

 * We will use data from 01st May, 2018 - 31st August, 2018 to training our model, and use the remaining period 01st September -07th October, 2018 as test period.

 ### Please open Portfolio_Optimization.ipynb or Portfolio_Optimization.html to view code written in Python and results.
-### Please open xxxx to view code in R to solve a different problem.
+### Please open Portfolio_Optimization.R to view code in R to solve a different problem.